dottedmag/dottedmag.net/src/blog/08-de-drm-atomic.md

 Blobs are a bit different from other properties, as they are not set directly.
 Instead, one creates a blob value using `DRM_IOCTL_MODE_CREATEPROPBLOB`, and uses returned ID as a value.

-When a blob is no longer needed, it is removed using `DRM_IOCTL_MODE_DESTROYPROPBLOB`.
+When a blob is no longer needed, it can removed using `DRM_IOCTL_MODE_DESTROYPROPBLOB`.
 Current value can be retrieved using `DRM_IOCTL_MODE_GETPROPBLOB`.

 ## CRTC